ole00/afterburner/README.md

   the pin 1 location).
 Note that the 16V8 GALs have to be inserted close to the ZIF lever - see the title image above.

   * ensure the VPP is set correctly on the MT3608 module.
 Ensure you've gone through all the calibration steps (commands: 's' then 'b' and 'm') and calibration is correct.
 See the Setup section.

+- what is the Push switch used for?
+When do I use it?
+  * Normally, the button should be in the Off position (LED is not lit).
+Also when insering the GAL chip or when removing the GAL chip from the ZIF socket the switch should be Off.
+  * When using Afterburner's PC app with commands to Identify (i), Read or Verify (r, v) or Write (w) the switch has to be On (LED is lit).
+  * So in general: insert the GAL when the switch is Off, then turn the switch On, run the PC app command.
+When finished turn the switch Off, remove the GAL chip from the socket.

 - afterburner reports it can not connect to /dev/ttyUSB0, permission denied